 Download publicity pack

-“When Savitri Grier performed the SIbelius Violin Concerto with the Sinfonia of Birmingham under Michael Seal, it was her playing, of course, that took the spotlight - a deep, eloquent tone, making every line sing, and all delivered with remarkable poise and flair.”
+“It was [Savitri Grier’s] playing, of course, that took the spotlight – a deep, eloquent tone, making every line sing, and all delivered with remarkable poise and flair.”